firepear/petrel/README.rst

 * Optimized for programmer ease-of-use, but has been proven decently performant in real-world datacenter use.

-* Supports command-line style requests (automatic tokenization), or blob style request handling (raw payload passed through to your code).
+* Supports command-line style requests (automatic tokenization, like ARGV), or blob style request handling (raw payload passed through to your code).

 * Works over Unix domain sockets or TCP.